shawnthompson/resume/jobs/CSD16J-014622-000313/cover-letter.md

 ## Education

 In 2003, I graduated with a diploma in Multi Media Design and Production, which was a 2 year program from Fanshawe College in London, Ontario.
-While I was studying my primary focused was on Web Development learning HTML, JavaScript, ASP, Cold Fusion and Flash.
+While I was studying my primary focus was on Web Development learning HTML, JavaScript, ASP, Cold Fusion and Flash.
 Throughout the years working at Service Canada, I acquired many certificates from Eliquo Training and Development and Lynda.com online training, as well as a few from the School of Public Service.

 ## Experience